microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

 ## Discover ONVIF cameras with Akri on AKS Edge Essentials multi-node deployment

 The following Jumpstart scenario will show how to create an AKS Edge Essentials full deployment with two VMs in Hyper-V nested virtualization in an Azure Windows Server VM, and connect the Hyper-V VMs and AKS Edge Essentials cluster to Azure Arc using [Azure Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview).
-Once Edge Essentials is deployed Akri is installed as a Kubernetes resource interface that exposes an IP mock camera as resources in the Edge Essentials cluster.
+Once Edge Essentials is deployed [Akri](https://docs.akri.sh/) is installed as a Kubernetes resource interface that exposes an IP mock camera as resources in the Edge Essentials cluster.

+Akri is an opensource project for a Kubernetes resource interface that lets you expose heterogenous leaf devices as resources in a Kubernetes cluster.
+It currently supports OPC UA, ONVIF and udev protocols, but you can also implement custom protocol handlers provided by the template.
+In this scenario Akri is used for handling the dynamic appearance and disappearance of an [ONVIF](https://en.wikipedia.org/wiki/ONVIF) mock camera as the Discovery Handler.

 > **NOTE: It is not expected to use a nested virtualization in a production environment, let alone using an Azure VM to do so.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**